@nowarajs/logger

 const logger = new Logger()

-// Log messages
+// Log to all sinks

 // Log to specific sinks only